XDWiki/XDWiki.github.io/README.md

 ### What is XD Wiki ?

-XD Wiki is a wiki repository built and maintained by XD colleagues to document the latest and awesome stuff by the folks at Perficient XD.
+XD Wiki is a wiki repository built and maintained by XD colleagues to document the latest and awesome stuff built by the folks at Perficient XD.

 ### How do I contribute to XD Wiki ?